 If you want to ride a bicycle in the city center occasionally and not worry about maintenance, you want to use a bikesharing system.
 As of 2021, four bicycle sharing companies operate in Prague.
 More details available in our bikesharing in Prague section.

 If you want to ride somewhere, we recommend planning ahead.
-Unfortunately, Prague is not a city where all streets are adapted for cycling.
-Only small percent of streets has a bike lane, cycle path or is a pedestrian zone – although it is slowly improving.
+Unfortunately, Prague and other Czech cities do not have all streets adapted for cycling.
+Only small percent of streets has a bike lane, cycle path or is a pedestrian zone with cycling allowed – although it is slowly improving.